Skip to content

 Terminal window

-watasu apps:trust --app api-app
+watasu apps:trust --app grpc-app

 Use this rule: